Let's get yoked. Here are 13 variations of shrugs, some you've probably never tried before.

 It's true, well-developed traps serve as a bar pad.
 Depending on the amount of muscle or soft tissue you currently carry on your upper back (and the morphology of your thoracic spine), traditional barbell Hise shrugs could be uncomfortable or downright idiotic to perform without protection.

-If Hise shrugs hurt during your work-up sets, use the damn bar pad or towel.
-If someone gives you a hard time, take solace in knowing that person likely has some serious sexual frustrations or unresolved mommy-issues.
+If Hise shrugs hurt during your work-up sets, use the a bar pad or towel.
+If someone gives you a hard time, take solace in knowing that person likely has some serious frustrations or unresolved issues.
 Use the pad if you need it and go about the business of getting yoked.

 Most lifters can shrug-for-reps with more weight than they can grip-for-reps.
 If your primary goal is trap development, use straps.